-Meme have designed the new Amaru in Armadale, Melbourne.
+Meme have designed Amaru in Armadale, Melbourne.
 The philosophy behind this venture is to bring a unique, sensory and high culinary dining experience to Melbourne.
 The resultant design presents an intimate, artisanal interior, with crafted and natural materials, lending a comfortable, pared-back and zen-like quality to the space.
-Inspired by the […]
+Inspired by the austerity of […]

 An extensive residential modification & refurbishment for a small footprint Edwardian house that has prolonged the use for a growing family.
 The principles of the design follow light and shade, shrinking and stretching space with the use of a monochromatic pallet.

 AERIAL is a destination hospitality events venue, designed for Food and Desire, one of Melbourne’s leading event specialists.
 Situated at South Wharf, it is a large-capacity offer overlooking the Yarra with panoramic city views.

 Categories: Projects, Restaurant Design • Tags: Architecture, Architecture Melbourne, bar, Event Design, hospitality, Interior Design Melbourne, material, restaurant, Restaurant Design Melbourne, Restaurant/Bar

 This distinctive house was purchased for its Spanish mission qualities, heavy masonry arches, and timber and wrought iron detailing.
 The new owner, a passionate builder and craftsman, with an established relationship with Meme, engaged us to re-plan and update the interior for a more relaxed family lifestyle.
 The insertion of new steel-framed windows and doors help […]